-At the end of October AD 117, Hadrian arrived in Ancyra (modern Ankara, Turkey), the chief city of the province of Galatia.
-The Emperor was travelling back to Rome via the Danube regions and probably reached the Galatian capital by the end of October, as suggested by the itinerary inscription found in Rome (see previous posts here).
+At the end of October 117, Hadrian arrived in Ancyra (modern Ankara, Turkey), the chief city of the province of Galatia.
+The Emperor was travelling back to Rome via the Danube region.
+He probably reached the Galatian capital by the end of October, as suggested by the itinerary inscription found in Rome (see previous posts here).

 At Ancyra, the Emperor was received at the expense of Latinius Alexander, a leading citizen of Ancyra and a descendant of the Galatian kings.
+Alexander provided supplies to the citizens and donated to the city the funds needed to accommodate the “greatest emperor Caesar Traianus Hadrianus Augustus on his visit, and of his sacred armies”.
 His generosity was recorded on the base of a statue set up in honour of his daughter Latinia Cleopatra (IGR 3.208).
-Alexander provided supplies to the citizens and donated to the city the funds needed for the accommodation of the “greatest emperor Caesar Traianus Hadrianus Augustus on his visit, and of his sacred armies”.

-Located in the highlands of central Anatolia, Ancyra has a long history dated back to the Bronze Age.
-The oldest settlements in the area of modern Ankara belong to the Hatti civilization which was succeeded by the Hittites in the 2nd millennium BC.
+Located in the highlands of central Anatolia, Ancyra has a long history dating back to the Bronze Age.
+The oldest settlements in the area of modern Ankara belong to the Hatti civilization, which the Hittites succeeded in the 2nd millennium BC.
 Ancyra became a place of major importance during the Phrygian period in the 9th and 8th centuries BC and experienced a large expansion following the mass migration from Gordion (the capital of Phrygia).
 According to the Greek traveller and writer Pausanias, the mythical founder of Ancyra was King Midas.
-Midas found an anchor on the spot and subsequently gave the name to the town (the Greek name for the city was Ankyra which meant « anchor »).
+Midas found an anchor on the spot and subsequently gave the name to the town (the Greek name for the city was Ankyra, which meant « anchor »).

 Ancyra, a city of the Phrygians, was founded by Midas son of Gordius.
 And the anchor, which Midas found, was even as late as my time in the sanctuary of Zeus, as well as a spring called the Spring of Midas, water from which they say Midas mixed with wine to capture Silenus.
 Pausanias, Guide to Greece 1.4.5, trans.
 W.H.
 S. Jones, Loeb Library